jbilcke-hf/tikslop/README.md

 ## News

-aitube2 is coming sooner than expected!
+#aitube2 is coming sooner than expected!

 Stay hooked at @flngr on X!

 ## What is AiTube?

-AiTube 2 is a reboot of [AiTube 1](https://x.com/danielpikl/status/1737882643625078835), a project made in 2023 which generated AI videos in the background using LLM agents, to simulate an AI generated video platform.
+#aitube2 is a reboot of [AiTube 1](https://x.com/danielpikl/status/1737882643625078835), a project made in 2023 which generated AI videos in the background using LLM agents, to simulate an AI generated video platform.

-In [AiTube 2](https://x.com/flngr/status/1864127796945011016), this concept is put upside down: now the content is generated on demand (when the user types something in the latent search input) and on the fly (video chunks are generated within a few seconds and streamed continuously).
+In [#aitube2](https://x.com/flngr/status/1864127796945011016), this concept is put upside down: now the content is generated on demand (when the user types something in the latent search input) and on the fly (video chunks are generated within a few seconds and streamed continuously).

 This allows for new ways of consuming AI generated content, such as collaborative and interactive prompting.

 # Where can I use it?

-AiTube 2 is not ready yet: this is an experimental side project and the [platform](https://aitube.at), code and documentation will be in development for most of 2025.
+#aitube2 is not ready yet: this is an experimental side project and the [platform](https://aitube.at), code and documentation will be in development for most of 2025.

 # Why can't I use it?